bschlenk/rnes/docs/notes.md

 still support setting the flag though - the status can be pushed to the stack so it is possible that some games use it as an extra status bit for some reason?

+## 11/11/2020

+Finally figured out that pc is initialized to the 16 bit address found at the reset vector, thanks to http://forums.nesdev.com/viewtopic.php?t=3677